 things we were doing—how well—and where.

-And for twenty-eight years now, I’ve also conducted an orchestra of lawyers in Chicago.
+And for more than thirty years, I’ve also conducted an orchestra of lawyers in Chicago.
 Of course, I would have applied.

 Because, what if we had won?

 if your audience, donors or membership woke up to the news that you had